- Latin America

 Profiles also include maps, photos and interesting facts about each country.

-International TEFL Academy presents live interactive webcasts about teaching English abroad at least twice a month.
+International TEFL Academy presents live interactive webinars about teaching English abroad at least twice a month.
 These interactive online sessions feature detailed overviews of all aspects of teaching English abroad & TEFL certification, including job markets, hiring requirements, salaries, TEFL certification & job placement assistance.
-To learn more, check out upcoming Webcast Presentations.
+To learn more, check out upcoming Webinar Presentations.

 To provide in-depth information about critical topic, International TEFL Academy has published a variety of ebooks and guides that are available for download for free.
 Here are two of our most popular offers: